kstough00/first-mile-your-schedule/README.md

 You can view upcoming study groups here: [https://learn.co/study-groups](https://learn.co/study-groups), and will see two types of study groups listed.

-- Study group(s) run for a particular cohort (led by their Cohort Lead)
+- Study group(s) run for a particular cohort (led by their Cohort Lead).
+These study groups are live lectures provided by your Cohort Lead and cover topics that are currently being covered in the curriculum at the time they are delivered.
+They will be titled with your cohort start date and pace, e.g.: *[4/13 Full Time] - Live Lecture Topic*.
-- Study group(s) run by the Instructional team (marked as supplemental)
+- Study group(s) run by the Instructional team (marked as supplemental).
+These study groups will cover topics in the curriculum and may or may not match where your cohort is in the curriculum at the time they are delivered.
+They will be titled with the word Supplemental, e.g.: *[Supplemental] - Live Lecture Topic*.

 For study groups that are run specifically for the cohort, a recording will be made available via a link on the main Learn page.
 The recording will be available to those that would like to review a study group or if they are unable to attend live.